HamishHamiltonSmith/Talkative-Messaging-app/README.md

 ## How it works ##

+Here is the cool stuff if you are interested

 ### Front-end ###

 As mentioned earlier, javax.swing was used to create the GUI for the app.
 Here is a breakdown of what it looks like.